The 311th ESC goes to the range during AT

 |0

-This work, The 311th ESC goes to the range during AT [Image 4 of 4], by CPT Fernando Ochoa, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, The 311th ESC goes to the range during AT, by CPT Fernando Ochoa, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT